pyxem/kikuchipy/README.md

 by the [HyperSpy](https://hyperspy.org/) library.
 This means that the `EBSD` class, which has several common methods for processing of EBSD patterns, also inherits all relevant methods from HyperSpy's `Signal2D` and `Signal` classes.

+Note that the project is in an alpha stage, and there will likely be breaking changes with each release.

 KikuchiPy is released under the GPL v3 license.